viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 ## BitLocker

-BitLocker Drive Encryption is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
+BitLocker is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned devices.
 BitLocker uses the AES algorithm in XTS or CBC mode of operation with 128-bit or 256-bit key length to encrypt data on the volume.
 Cloud storage on Microsoft OneDrive or Azure<sup>[\[9\]](conclusion.md#footnote9)</sup> can be used to save recovery key content.
-BitLocker can be managed by any MDM solution such as Microsoft Intune<sup>[\[6\]](conclusion.md#footnote6)</sup> using a configuration service provider (CSP)<sup>[\[9\]](conclusion.md#footnote9)</sup>.
+BitLocker can be managed by a device management solution like Microsoft Intune<sup>[\[6\]](conclusion.md#footnote6)</sup> using a configuration service provider (CSP)<sup>[\[9\]](conclusion.md#footnote9)</sup>.
 BitLocker provides encryption for the OS, fixed data, and removable data drives (BitLocker To Go), using technologies like Hardware Security Test Interface (HSTI), Modern Standby, UEFI Secure Boot, and TPM.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**